tcj2001/Clean_Architecture_Program_Generator_for_CSharp_and_NET6/README.md

 This will add a new template in your donet cli environment

 **dotnet new -l**
-this will show a entry like this
-**Clean_Architecture_Program_Generator_for_CSharp_and_NET6_Solution  CA_PG_C#_NET6_SOL    [C#]        Web/ASP.NET/Clean Architecture**
+will show a entry like this, to confrim the template was installed **Clean_Architecture_Program_Generator_for_CSharp_and_NET6_Solution  CA_PG_C#_NET6_SOL    [C#]        Web/ASP.NET/Clean Architecture**
 **CA_PG_C#_NET6_SOL** is shortname for the template

-To use this listed template
+There are **two way** to use the template

-Create a ClassLibrary or a Console Project, make sure the project name is different from the solution name or uncheck "Place solution and project in the same diectory"
-from the the package manager console, change directory to the project folder and run this command
+First Method
+Go to a directory where you want to make use of the template
-**dotnet new CA_PG_C#_NET6_SOL**
+**dotnet new CA_PG_C#_NET6_SOL -o YourProjectFolderName**
-This will add three files
-**Clean Architecture Database Access Generator.tt**
-**Clean Architecture WebAPI Generator.tt**
-**T4Helper.ttinclude**
-to your project
+This will create a ClassLibrary project named Clean_Architecture_Program_Generator_for_CSharp_and_NET6 within the soution

+Second Method
+When you select new project in visual studio you will see a template named Clean_Architecture_Program_Generator_for_CSharp_and_NET6, if you don't see filter the project type and select Clean Architecture, select this template and create your project
+This will create a ClassLibrary project named Clean_Architecture_Program_Generator_for_CSharp_and_NET6 within YourProjectFolderName

 ---
 ## Clean Architecture Database Access Generator.tt